 Assets can be written off if they are no longer used but have not been disposed of, provided:

 As a result of COVID-19, there have been revisions to the low-value asset threshold.
 Assets costing $1,000 or less (if the item was acquired on or after 17 March 2021), or $5,000 (if the item was acquired between 17 March 2020 and 16 March 2021) qualify for an immediate deduction.
 This is provided:

 There are several available methods to calculate the tax position of interests held in FIFs (for instance, shares held in overseas companies, with the exception of some Australian shares).
 Where a FIF has been held, a change in calculation method may be desirable to improve your tax position.
 In some cases, it may be necessary to make an election before year-end to be able to use the best method.

-If you have a substantial stake in a FIF then please contact us for further advice.
+If you have FIF investment, please contact us for further advice.

 Generally, lump sum distributions from Foreign Superannuation Schemes are included as taxable income using either the schedule or the formula methods.
 Typically, the longer a taxpayer has been in New Zealand, the higher the amount of the lump sum distribution will be taxable income.